Strength Training

 Description:

-Strength or resistance training, such as weightlifting or bodyweight exercises, may reduce migraine frequency and intensity by improving metabolic health, muscular stability, and stress regulation.
-It has emerged as one of the most effective non-pharmacological strategies for migraine prevention.
+Strength or resistance training, such as weightlifting or bodyweight exercises, has emerged as one of the most effective non-pharmacological strategies for migraine prevention.

 🧠 Biological Plausibility